sheisc/COMP9024/Tutorials/README.md

 You can also setup your own [Visual Studio Code](https://code.visualstudio.com/docs/setup/linux) in your own computers.

-Your comprehension of these programs will be assessed in our quizzes and examinations.
+Your comprehension of these programs will be assessed in quizzes and examinations.